 However, you MUST submit these additional documents if applying with sponsor (Relatives, friends, or Boyfriend/Girlfriend, Fiance/Fiancee):

-10. Invitation Letter (Must have handwritten signature) (Download)
+10. Invitation Letter from the Sponsor (Must have handwritten signature.
+ORIGINAL) (Download)

-11. Guarantee Letter (Must have handwritten signature) (Download)
+11. Guarantee Letter from the Sponsor (Must have handwritten signature.
+ORIGINAL) (Download)

 12. Most Recent Income Tax Return Copy (Form 1040 and Form W-2)

 13. Residence Certificate (if Guarantor is a Japanese) or Foreign Registration Certificate from City Hall (if Guarantor is not a Japanese)

 Additional requirements if Invited by US Military Personnel: